 February is the best time to see Anemones.
 And that is also the reason why Festival Darom Adom takes place in February.

 And in May we say fewer flowers.
 Pretty much only this type:

 Therefore early Spring is the the best time for a visit.

 In 1994, a 950-dunam nature reserve was declared close by, to the north.
 The reserve is home to Valonia oak trees (Quercus macrolepis) and Palestine Oak (Quercus calliprinos).
 Other flora in the forest includes Pistacia palaestina, Styrax officinalis, Carob, Rhamnus palaestinus, and Judas trees.
 Most of the reserve is open for experimental grazing by cattle from the moshav.

 From what I read on the net, Alonei Abba Nature Reserve are the remains of a big forest (from Nazareth mountains till Caesarea).
 The Ottoman forces cut down most of the trees during the First World War.
 The trees were used as fuel for trains.
 And this little forest remained only due to the Templar’s (from Bethlehem of Galilee) objections.

 When we started hiking, there were almost no people.
 But when we returned and approached the starting point, we saw plenty of people having picnics.

 And only when we reached parking we saw cows:

 Moreover, as I always say, come early.
-You will both enjoy the colder temperature and will be able to find nearby parking (around noon on Saturdays, there was no parking in the parking lot and people parked along the road, #7513).
+You will both enjoy the colder temperature and will be able to find nearby parking (around noon on Saturdays, there is usually no parking in the parking lot, and people parked along the road, #7513).

-Have you ever been at Alonei Abba Nature Reserve?
+Have you ever been to Alonei Abba Nature Reserve?
 Tell us in the comments below.